NguyenPhuDuc307/get-started-dotnet-mvc/README.md

   >**Note** The version of the tool and package must be equal to the dotnet version. refer to [Create .NET apps faster with NuGet](https://www.nuget.org/)

-  Check the installed packages in `MvcCourse.csproj`
+  Check the installed packages in `CourseManagement.csproj`

 - **Add a database context**